skalenetwork/skaled/README.md

 ## Provable security

 Skaled is the only provably secure ETH compatible PoS client.
-The security is proven under assumption of maximum $t$ malicious nodes, where the total number of nodes $N$ is more or equal $3t + 1$.
+The security is proven under assumption of maximum $t$ malicious nodes, where the total number of nodes N is more or equal 3t + 1.

 ##  Historic origins.